Countryside roads

-Driving safely on country roads
+Driving on country roads

 A country road with a farm traffic sign